The History and Process Behind Traditional Hand Block Fabric Printing

 Finishing Touches: Washing and Drying

 After the fabric has been printed with the beautiful designs, it's not ready just yet.
 It needs to pass through the final but crucial steps: washing and drying.
 First, the fabric is washed.
-This step is key to remove any excess dye and to ensure the colors set properly into the fabric.
+This step is key to removing any excess dye and ensuring the colors are set properly into the fabric.
 The washing is often done by hand in cold water to keep the colors from running.
 Now, drying comes into play.
 Traditionally, the fabric is laid out to dry under the sun.
 It's not just about getting it dry; the sun plays a role in brightening the colors and giving the fabric its final, vibrant look.
 It's a simple process but vital to making sure the fabric looks its best and lasts long.

 Evolution and Variations of Hand Block Fabric over Time